adafruit/Adafruit_nRF52_Arduino/README.md

 #### nrfutil

-The Arduino nRF5x BSP includes a python wrapper for Nordic's `nrfutil`, which is used to flash boards.
-Go into the Arduino BSP folder, and run the following to make this available to the Arduino IDE:
+The Adafruit nRF52 BSP includes a python wrapper for Nordic's `nrfutil`, which is used to flash boards.
+Go into the BSP folder (`hardware/Adafruit/Adafruit_nRF52_Arduino`), and run the following to make this available to the Arduino IDE:

  - cd tools/nrfutil-0.5.2
  - sudo pip install nrfutil

-On **Windows** this folder is normally `%APPDATA%\Arduino15\packages\adafruit\hardware`.

-On **OS X** this folder is normally `~/Library/Arduino15/packages/adafruit/hardware`.

 #### Jlink Driver and Tools (To Flash Bootloader)